TahaAmir/northwind_api/README.md

 - go get github.com/joho/godotenv

-# Create a database in MySQL
+- Create a database in MySQL

-# Create a file called .env
+- Create a file called .env

-# Configure credentials in .env
+- Configure credentials in .env

-# In the database create the tables according to northwind.sql
+- In the database create the tables according to northwind.sql

-# Compile with go run .
+- Compile with go run .

-# API's Implemented
+ # API's Implemented:

 - GET     /api
 - GET     /api/{id}